DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 If a user returns to a previous answer using the change link, their entered information is pre-populated.

 When the ‘Publish placement’ button is selected, the placement is saved and published.

+### Changing placement details

+To change the placement details, users can select the change link on the placement details page.

+If users use the change link, they will return to their answer and the information they previously entered is pre-populated.

+When finished, the user sees the ‘Continue’ button, which should return them to the check answers page.

+When the ‘Update placement’ button is selected, the placement is updated and published.

+### Removing a placement

+Users can remove a placement via the placement details page.

+Users must confirm the placement’s removal when they select’ Remove placement’.

+## Further considerations

+We considered some changes that we did not implement.
+These included:

+- Filtering the mentor list based on the subject
+- Adding a placement before adding mentors to the service
+- Create a custom placement window
+- Saving a draft
+- Only publishing a placement to providers in a school’s network
+- Only allowing one mentor per placement

+### Filtering the mentor list based on the subject

+We considered filtering the mentor list in the ‘add placement’ flow depending on the subject selected.
+This would require capturing the subject in the ‘add mentor’ flow.
+We decided to exclude this feature until user research validated the need.

+### Adding a placement before adding mentors to the service

+When assigning a mentor to a placement, you can select ‘not known yet’.
+However, the service requires users to add at least one mentor before creating a placement.

+We considered allowing users to add a placement before adding any mentors however, we wanted to encourage the behaviour to add mentors.

+### Creating a custom placement window

+We considered adding a custom ‘start date and end date’ for the placement window because some providers have placements that span terms.
+However, this question captures school availability to host placements, so we decided the broad term windows were sufficient.

+### Saving a draft

+We considered allowing users to save a draft placement.
+However, there wasn’t a clear need from research to suggest users would need this option.

+### Only publishing a placement to providers in a school’s network

+Schools and providers have relationships with each other to provide trainees for placements.
+We considered the need for a user to publish to providers within and outside of their network.
+Being able to publish outside the network would bring a market benefit.
+However, the user's needs must first be validated by research.

+### One mentor per placement

+We initially considered a workflow where the user would have one mentor per placement.
+However, we’ve given users the ability to add more mentors per placement because this is a real-world experience.